CfA-Library/Cite_Astro_Software/README.md

  By focusing on credit for academic researchers, issues surrounding authorship, native software citation, and subsequently the complexity authorship takes on in the context of software versioning came to the front.When authorship changes from one version of software to the next, the community highlighted how opaque attempts to implement the principles become.
 Specifically, the following questions remained unanswered:

 1. Who is a software &quot;author&quot;?
 The astronomy community doesn&#39;t agree on how much someone should contribute to a code before that person is considered an author.
 This is true independent of version, but becomes an increasingly complicated discussion when multiple versions are being cited as contributors change over time.
-  a.
-Authorship questions highlighted a limitation that software papers present, as it was noted repeatedly that when a software paper exists, astronomers will overwhelmingly cite the paper rather than natively citing code regardless of whether or not the code they want to cite is the same version as the code discussed in the software paper.
+   1. Authorship questions highlighted a limitation that software papers present, as it was noted repeatedly that when a software paper exists, astronomers will overwhelmingly cite the paper rather than natively citing code regardless of whether or not the code they want to cite is the same version as the code discussed in the software paper.
 This may contribute to software paper authors receiving disproportionate amounts of credit and current contributors not receiving any.
 This preference for papers also runs counter to the FORCE11 Principle aiming for native software citation.
-  b.
-There was also discussion about how to give acknowledgement for contributions that might not fit a definition of &quot;authorship&quot; and how giving all contributors equal credit as authors may serve to dilute the perceived importance of authoring software from external perspectives (e.g. tenure committees, funders, etc.).
+   1. There was also discussion about how to give acknowledgement for contributions that might not fit a definition of &quot;authorship&quot; and how giving all contributors equal credit as authors may serve to dilute the perceived importance of authoring software from external perspectives (e.g. tenure committees, funders, etc.).
-    i.
-The meeting attendees saw this issue (and also item 1.a.) as something that could be addressed through education and outreach to external groups, but that a concerted effort would be required from allies within those groups.
+      1. The meeting attendees saw this issue (and also item 1.i.) as something that could be addressed through education and outreach to external groups, but that a concerted effort would be required from allies within those groups.
 2. What should be cited to properly give author(s) credit?
 The ways in which astronomers are able to share software are varied (e.g. Zenodo record, AAS software paper, JOSS paper, ASCL record, etc.) and one piece of software may be represented as multiple digital objects (i.e. both as a paper and with a natively citable DOI from Zenodo) each with a different authorship list.
 More specifically, the following questions came up regularly in this context:
-  a.
-When more than one digital object exists, what is the best way to give credit?
+   1. When more than one digital object exists, what is the best way to give credit?
-    i.
-How should we determine this?
+      1. How should we determine this?
-    ii.
-Knowing native software citation is the goal, should one also cite a software paper if one exists? iii.
-How do we deal with multiple forks?
+      1. Knowing native software citation is the goal, should one also cite a software paper if one exists?
+      1. How do we deal with multiple forks?
-  b.
-Where should researchers look to find preferred citations?
+   1. Where should researchers look to find preferred citations?
-    i.
-How can indexes support researchers looking for preferred citations?
+      1. How can indexes support researchers looking for preferred citations?
-  c.
-How should authors determine the preferred citation for their code?
+   1. How should authors determine the preferred citation for their code?
-    i.
-Where should an author make this information apparent (i.e. CITATION.md file)?
+      1. Where should an author make this information apparent (i.e. CITATION.md file)?
-  d.
-How should citations be calculated across different types of digital objects and versions of those objects?
+   1. How should citations be calculated across different types of digital objects and versions of those objects?
-    i.
-Should citations be aggregated?
+      1. Should citations be aggregated?
-    ii.
-Should transitive credit be used in this context<sup>5</sup> or approaches described in the &quot;Metrics Toolkit&quot;<sup>6</sup>?
+      1. Should transitive credit be used in this context<sup>5</sup> or approaches described in the &quot;Metrics Toolkit&quot;<sup>6</sup>?
 3. What metadata do people need to make available to create a proper citation?
-  a.
-Should metadata associated with the use of the code be put in the same place as the metadata required to document the creation of the code?
+   1. Should metadata associated with the use of the code be put in the same place as the metadata required to document the creation of the code?
 Where should usage metadata be documented?
-    i.
-Facilitating code reuse, although not as essential as credit from the meeting attendees perspective, should be encouraged.
+      1. Facilitating code reuse, although not as essential as credit from the meeting attendees perspective, should be encouraged.
 Metadata needed for reuse may be far beyond what is needed for a citation though.
-  b.
-Should software papers require a structured metadata file to improve machine-readability (i.e. CodeMeta.json<sup>7</sup>)?
+   1. Should software papers require a structured metadata file to improve machine-readability (i.e. CodeMeta.json<sup>7</sup>)?

 **Limited Situational Awareness**

 Outreach was another perceived barrier that came up throughout the discussions.
 Specifically, attendees expressed that outside of the group gathered for the splinter meeting and a few other select groups within the broader astronomy community, there was very little situational awareness about the importance of software citation.
 For the purposes of this summary, a person with a high degree of situational awareness in the context of research software citation is a person capable of understanding how implementation of the FORCE11 Software Citation Principles will impact them, both immediately and in the future.
 Situational awareness of this sort came up in two contexts:

 1. A lack of situational awareness pertaining to software citation by the community at large.
 This type of awareness was discussed as primarily a social issue in that this lack of awareness could be at least partially addressed through an awareness campaign.
-  a.
-Attendees at the splinter meeting expressed that the Astronomy community as a whole may not possess an intuitive understanding of the importance of thinking critically about how and when to cite software and may not fully understand what they should be doing if they want people to cite their own software.
+   1. Attendees at the splinter meeting expressed that the Astronomy community as a whole may not possess an intuitive understanding of the importance of thinking critically about how and when to cite software and may not fully understand what they should be doing if they want people to cite their own software.
 As a result, it is not obvious to the community the ways in which research software deviates from a digital object like a research article or image.
-    i.
-This lack of awareness may lead to apathy among members of the community who are not seeking credit for their software.
+      1. This lack of awareness may lead to apathy among members of the community who are not seeking credit for their software.
-      1. Apathy may also stem from the misperception that software presents unresolvable problems for scholarly communication rather than being representative of issues that need to be addressed for all digital objects. ii.
-Limited awareness about the importance of software citation may exacerbate the problem of software not being seen as a scholarly contribution by external groups (e.g. tenure committees, funders, etc.).
+         1. Apathy may also stem from the misperception that software presents unresolvable problems for scholarly communication rather than being representative of issues that need to be addressed for all digital objects.
+      1. Limited awareness about the importance of software citation may exacerbate the problem of software not being seen as a scholarly contribution by external groups (e.g. tenure committees, funders, etc.).
          1. Power dynamics can also prevent software authors from pushing back against these perceptions or pushing for software citation to be part of any formal curriculum or policy discussion.
-  b.
-A noted lack of awareness was also discussed when splinter meeting attendees touched on publisher&#39;s editorial practices.
+   1. A noted lack of awareness was also discussed when splinter meeting attendees touched on publisher&#39;s editorial practices.
-    i.
-Meeting attendees discussed the need for more targeted education on software citation best practices for reviewers and the need for more qualified referees.
+      1. Meeting attendees discussed the need for more targeted education on software citation best practices for reviewers and the need for more qualified referees.
 2. Uncertainty about expectations from both the community and publishers perspective.
 The below questions about expectations could also be clarified through an awareness campaign and specific guidelines:
-  a.
-What level of support is expected from software authors who share their code? (e.g. Code reuse in new contexts?; Feature requests?; Documentation?)
+   1. What level of support is expected from software authors who share their code? (e.g. Code reuse in new contexts?; Feature requests?; Documentation?)
-  b.
-What is the expectation of &quot;code quality&quot;? (i.e. Is &quot;hacky&quot; code something that should be shared?)
+   1. What is the expectation of &quot;code quality&quot;? (i.e. Is &quot;hacky&quot; code something that should be shared?)
-  c.
-Should scripts be shared or only packages that are meant to be reused?
+   1. Should scripts be shared or only packages that are meant to be reused?
-    i.
-If the primary motivation of sharing/citing code is giving credit, where does Open Science fit? (e.g. Is one expected to ever cite individual scripts?; Can you cite software that doesn&#39;t have a &quot;title&quot;?; How do you share and point people to code that is meant for individual use? ) ii.
-Without clarifying this point in particular it is easy for people to become fixed on reproducibility issues (i.e. &quot;Perfect becomes the enemy of the good.&quot;)
+      1. If the primary motivation of sharing/citing code is giving credit, where does Open Science fit? (e.g. Is one expected to ever cite individual scripts?; Can you cite software that doesn&#39;t have a &quot;title&quot;?; How do you share and point people to code that is meant for individual use? )
+      1. Without clarifying this point in particular it is easy for people to become fixed on reproducibility issues (i.e. &quot;Perfect becomes the enemy of the good.&quot;)
-  d.
-What are publishers supposed to do to educate referees?
+   1. What are publishers supposed to do to educate referees?
-  e.
-To what degree can automation support referees? (e.g. What can be done to flag papers that should have software citations?)
+   1. To what degree can automation support referees? (e.g. What can be done to flag papers that should have software citations?)

 **Tools and Other Resources**